Class of 2026

 Advanced Match: Anesthesia at Brown University

+Why did you choose to come to St. Joes?
 I really enjoyed the conversations I had with Dr. Olds and the previous TY class.
 That coupled with the opportunity to be close to home and at a program where I get to work with a diverse patient population made St. Joes a no-brainer.

-Hiking, tennis, eagle scout, and playing basketball
+Hobbies: Hiking, tennis, eagle scout, and playing basketball

 What is your favorite breakfast item?
+Cinnamon Toast Crunch

 What is your favorite board game, and why?
+Sorry!
+Because it brings out my competitive side.

 -